junxit/us-congress-code/title-10/chapter-25/sec-500e.md

 ### Amendments

 2024—Pub.
-L. 118–159 renumbered section 505 of this title, relating to establishment of an electromagnetic spectrum enterprise operational lead for joint electromagnetic spectrum operations, as this section.
+L. 118–159 renumbered section 505 of this title, relating to establishment of an Electromagnetic Spectrum Enterprise Operational Lead for Joint Electromagnetic Spectrum Operations, as this section.